michaelgorkow/snowflake_cortex_agents_demo/use_cases/nesdata/README.md

   USING (BRANCH => 'main', EXECUTE_NOTEBOOKS => TRUE) DRY_RUN = FALSE;
 ```

+> [!IMPORTANT]
+> This demo expects that you have access to Snowflake Intelligence.

 ## Structured Data & Unstructured Data
 This repository contains a **fictional financial dataset** from _NesData_.